Dmitry Dokuchaev

-Dmitry Aleksandrovich Dokuchaev (Дмитрий Александрович Докучаев) is a Russian convicted cyber criminal and a former intelligence officer of the Federal Security Service (FSB), the principal security agency of Russia.
+Dmitry Aleksandrovich Dokuchaev (Дмитрий Александрович Докучаев; born February 28, 1984) is a Russian convicted cyber criminal and a former intelligence officer of the Federal Security Service (FSB), the principal security agency of Russia.
 In April 2019, he was sentenced to six years in prison for treason.

 Early career

 From 2004 until at least 2011, Dokuchaev contributed to a Russian computer hacking magazine under the moniker "Forb."

 FSB employment

 At the end of 2006, Dokuchaev had begun working for the FSB in Yekaterinburg, reportedly in order to avoid prison time due to credit card and data theft offenses.
 The following year, he was transferred to Moscow.

 In 2011, Dokuchaev had reportedly begun acting as an intermediary between his boss, Sergei Mikhailov (FSB), and Kaspersky Lab employee, Ruslan Stoyanov, ultimately causing operational information about ChronoPay CEO, Pavel Vrublevsky, to be passed outside of Russia.

 Beginning in December 2014, Dokuchaev had allegedly begun directing criminal hackers to obtain access to and collect information from the email accounts of thousands of Yahoo! users.

 In early 2016, Dokuchaev and Mikhailov had reportedly begun recruiting the services of Vladimir Anikeyev, the ringleader of Shaltai Boltai.

 In the fall of 2016, Dokuchaev was reportedly part of an effort to lure Anikeyev back into Russia.